lyz508/DungeonXD/README.md

 - 2021, 4, 20:
     - A dungeon game with flashscreen and save, load, exception handle
     - The game has aloready have a complete procrdure

+- 2021, 4, 23:
+    - Append the **Coin System**
+        1. Now, buy the commodity will no more cost the health!
+        2. The price of the commodities will raise with the index of the rooms
+        3. Beat the Monster to earn the coins.
+    - Change the window title
+    - Change the Image of the Splash Window